LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Proactive messaging/Proactive_messaging_user_guide.md

 No, today we require brands to onboard first before they can start using Proactive Messaging.
 It is a powerful tool and only authorized users should have access to it.
 Once onboarded, only users with Campaign Manager or Admin user profile can access this tool from the Quick Launch.

 **Can anyone access Proactive Messaging?**
-Proactive Messaging is accessed directly within LiveEngage from the quick launch menu.
+Proactive Messaging is accessed directly within the Conversational Cloud from the quick launch menu.
 This option will only appear to users with Campaign Manager or Admin user profile.